The History of Marijuana–or Most of What You Should Know By Now

-Although the American Medical Association (AMA) at the time objected the Marihuana Tax Act, suggesting that the health claims made by the Bureau of Narcotics were not supported by the AMA, the bill was passed into law in the spring of 1937.
+Although the American Medical Association (AMA) objected the Marihuana Tax Act at the time, suggesting that the health claims made by the Bureau of Narcotics were not supported by the AMA, the bill was passed into law in the spring of 1937.
 The bill placed a one dollar tax on anyone who was caught selling hemp, and those who failed to pay the fee were arrested.
-In the 1930s, a one-dollar tax was a hefty fine.
-Thus, Anslinger paved the way to the criminalization of hemp farmers and sellers around the country.
+In the 1930s, a one-dollar tax was a hefty fine and those who couldn’t pay up were forced to face the music.
+Thus, Anslinger and the Federal Bureau of Narcotics paved the way to the criminalization of hemp farmers and sellers in the United States.

 The History of Global Cannabis Prohibition

 Nearly 30 years had passed since the first cannabis bans in the United States and 40 years after bans in Canada, Jamaica, Mexico, and most of Europe.
 Tensions had been growing around the popular use of psychedelics and narcotics over the past decade.
 In the 1960s, drug use was popularized by middle-class culture, becoming a symbol of protest against the Vietnam War and the constrictive social policies that hindered civil liberties.